 * U.S. 10-year bond yield tops 3 pct

-* Oil continues ascent, at highest levels since 2014
+* Oil prices at highest levels since 2014

 By Sruthi Shankar

-May 9 (Reuters) - Wall Street was set to open higher on Wednesday, with shares of energy companies getting a boost from surging oil prices after President Donald Trump decided to pull the United States out of a nuclear deal with Iran.
+May 9 (Reuters) - U.S stocks advanced on Wednesday as a surge in oil prices boosted energy stocks following President Donald Trump's decision to withdraw the United States from a nuclear deal with Iran.

-The U.S. 10-year Treasury yield rose to a two-week high back above the key 3 percent level.
-Analysts said expectations for higher interest rates continued to drive bond yields higher, overshadowing any fallout from the U.S. exit from the Iran nuclear deal for now.
+The U.S. 10-year Treasury yield rose to a two-week high and above the key 3 percent level on expectations of higher interest rates.

-Walmart fell 4.9 percent after it acquired a controlling stake in Indian homegrown e-commerce firm Flipkart for about $16 billion, the U.S. retailer's biggest foreign investment.
+Among stocks, Walmart fell 3.3 percent after the retailer took a majority stake in Indian e-commerce firm Flipkart for about $16 billion.

 Walt Disney dipped 1.6 percent despite reporting a quarterly profit above Wall Street estimates.